ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/getting-started.markdown

 #### Linux/MacOS
 It is recommended that you update your OS before launching an instance of RavenDB.
-For example, Ubuntu-16.x as an updated OS doesn't require any additional packages. libsodium (1.0.13 or up) must be installed prior to RavenDB launch.
+For example, Ubuntu-16.x as an updated OS doesn't require any additional packages.
+Libsodium (1.0.13 or up) must be installed prior to RavenDB launch.

 In Ubuntu 16.x: